smiah069/helloWorld/usefulTermCmd_OpensourceSW.md

-*  Pandoc is an open source software that can be used to do many things, for example, converting docx to markdown format
+*  *Pandoc* is an open source software that can be used to do many things, for example, converting docx to markdown format

 - First install pandoc using homebrew *brew install  pandoc*
 - Then, convert, V-REP.docx file to markdown format, for example using
 >
 >pandoc -f docx -t markdown -o coppeliaSim.md V-REP.docx
 >

+* *unoconv* is an open source software that is used to convert any document from and to any LibreOfice supported format

 *  To remotely login to a file server:
     >sftp username@serverName